 ACRYLIC ON VINYL • 12″ x 12″

-Note: Cat’s In the Cradle is available; The Silver Spoon & The Man In the Moon are SOLD
+SOLD: The Silver Spoon, The Man In the Moon

 Vinyl records are a surprisingly good base for a painting!
 I recently came across a call for entries for a show titled “Extended Play: A New Spin on Vinyl Classics” that invited artists to use albums as the basis for new paintings.
 This is a collaboration between Art Attack SF, a neat gallery in the Castro, and a little bar called Church Key in North Beach.

 Music lyrics seemed like a good inspiration, and I went with the first thing that came to mind since it had a few distinct images in it: Cat’s In the Cradle by Harry Chapin (or Ugly Kid Joe, depending on your era).
 The first part of the refrain combines lines from nursery rhymes: “The cat’s in the cradle and the silver spoon, little boy blue and the man in the moon” I had three albums to work with so I decided that little boy blue was the least interesting of the three and focused on the others.

 “Cat’s in the Cradle” was pretty straightforward; a cat, holding a cat’s cradle string game.
 I opted for human-style hands to make it easier to show the gesture for holding the cat’s cradle.

 “The Silver Spoon” was less clear.
 I thought about combining it with Little Boy Blue but I decided I’d paint these out of my imagination (i.e. no reference materials) and wasn’t confident about how a boy would turn out.
 I already had the cat and the moon, so the next thing that came to mind was an owl because of the Edward Lear poem “The Owl and the Pussycat”.
 The owl could hold the spoon.

 “The Man in the Moon” I felt needed a cravat.
 He seemed like he’d be out having a cocktail.